Risk Negotiation in Critical Care Teams

 Shawnea Ting

-Shawnea Sum Pok TING is Research Fellow at the Department of Applied Linguistics, University of Warwick, UK.
-She engages with interdisciplinary, qualitative research in healthcare.
-Shawnea uses Interactional Sociolinguistics, Reflexive Thematic Analysis, and other qualitative approaches to study communication practices, lived experiences, as well as policy documents, triangulating the perspectives of different stakeholders.
+Shawnea Sum Pok TING is a postdoctoral research fellow at the Applied Linguistics department, University of Warwick, UK.
+She conducts interdisciplinary research on service-user/provider communication and interprofessional communication in healthcare.
+Shawnea draws on Interactional Sociolinguistics, Conversation Analysis, Linguistic Ethnography, Reflexive Thematic Analysis, and other qualitative approaches to study communication practices, lived experiences, and policy documents, triangulating perspectives of different stakeholders.
+Currently, she examines risk negotiation and decision making for dispatch in Emergency Medical Services.
+Her doctoral research at Goldsmiths, University of London, investigated patient communication between ethnic minorities and staff in Hong Kong from a (Medical) English as a Lingua Franca perspective.